nkuchyna/RTv1/README.md

 # RTv1
-Simple Ray Tracer on C | The first step to create a Raytracing program
+Simple Ray Tracer in C | The first step to create a Raytracing program
 -------------------------------------------------------------------------------------

 The goal of this project was to create program to generate images according to Raytracing protocol (selfmade file format to describe scenes).
 Those computer generated images will each represent a scene, as seen from a specific angle and position, defined by simple geometric objects, and each with its own lighting system.